 Of course, criteria will vary between lenders and may include considerations such as building regulations.

 Top tips for those thinking of building their own home

 Lenders will only lend a percentage of the full land and/or house value, meaning you will still probably need a sizeable deposit.
 As a general rule, this deposit will be at least 25 per cent, although you might be required to put down as much as 50 per cent, depending on the lender

 On top of this deposit, you will need to make sure you have somewhere to stay during the project.
 Whether this is with friends or relatives, in a house you already own or rent, or in a caravan on site, you will need to have the funds to pay for alternative accommodation while your new property is being built.
 It’s a good idea to build in a contingency budget of around 10 per cent to cover the cost of any unexpected expenses during the build

 Don’t dismiss plots where a property already stands - sometimes it can be cheaper to knock down an existing property and rebuild a new one than to buy an existing property to the requirements you’re looking for

 Don’t presume that you need to be on site all the time as project manager, or need to do any construction work yourself - unless you feel confident in doing so.
 Although it will add a cost to the project, if you are a novice or first time self builder then hiring professionals may be the best option.
 Making sure you budget for this from the outset will increase your chances of the project going smoothly from the outset, and staying on track with budget

 Whilst it may seem daunting, self build doesn’t have to be.
 Remember to have a clear plan, and talk to professionals, particularly when it comes to design, build and finance.
-Building societies, such as Ipswich, are often provide the best options for self build mortgages, thanks to manual underwriting and considering every mortgage application on individual merit.
+Building societies, such as Ipswich, can often provide the best options for self build mortgages, thanks to our manual underwriting and considering every mortgage application on its own merits.
 For more information please see our self build mortgage page, our Right to Build page or speak to one of our advisors.